MedPath

 Brief Summary

-The objective of this study is to assess the safety and effectiveness of mechanical thrombectomy using the ANA funnel catheter to treat people with acute ischemic stroke within 24 hours of symptom onset.
-The device facilitates the placement of other devices such as stent retrievers and intravascular catheters during the procedure.
+The objective of this study is to assess the safety and effectiveness of mechanical thrombectomy (MT) using the ANA funnel catheter in its intended use, which is to facilitate the navigation and deployment of other neurovascular devices and to allow flow arrest during mechanical thrombectomy procedures performed in subjects experiencing acute ischemic stroke (AIS) secondary to large vessel occlusion (LVO) and treated within 24 hours of symptom onset.

 Detailed Description

 Similar to other ancillary devices used in MT, the ANA device is designed to facilitate the delivery of stent retrievers and other catheters during these procedures.
-Its design aims to enhance procedural success and efficiency of stent retriever-based MT procedures by facilitating flow arrest during clot retrieval.
-This approach has been shown to improve rates of revascularization and good clinical outcome after three months.
-Numerous studies have established the value of flow arrest during MT, yet it is only used in a minority of procedures most likely due to concerns related to navigability, complexity and safety of the currently available devices.
+Its design aims to enhance procedural success and the efficiency of stent retriever-based MT by enabling flow arrest during clot retrieval.
+This approach has been shown to improve rates of revascularization and favorable clinical outcomes at three months.

 Recruitment & Eligibility